 Snippets of Lore

-The tenth letter of the Gaelic tree alphabet is M. This one's controversial – often taken as vine, but it's not native, so we say it's bramble.
+The tenth letter of the Gaelic tree alphabet is M. This one's controversial – often taken as vine, but it's not native, or honeysuckle, from which you can't make wine, so we say it's bramble.

 Bramble in old Gaelic is muin (vine), in modern Gaelic dreas or dris (entangler, prickle).
 In latin it's Rubus fruticosus.